ellisalicante/ELLIS-Alicante-website/about/privacy.en.md

 - Google LLC, we use Google Analytics service to measure the performance of this website and covid19impactsurvey.org.
 - Mailchimp (The Rocket Science Group, LLC), which we use to manage email subscriber lists and send emails to our subscribers.
 [Read their privacy policy](https://mailchimp.com/legal/privacy/).

-Covid19ImpactSurvey data processed in the following fashion:
+Covid19ImpactSurvey data is processed in the following fashion:

 * The website is hosted by Amazon with CloudFront and Lambda@Edge, hosted in US East.
 You can find their privacy policy here: https://aws.amazon.com/privacy/

+* The survey collects the information explicitly entered by users as part of the survey questions, which includes country, language, postal code, age range and gender.
+Some information is automatically recorded along with the survey answers for the purpose of helping us analyse the answers and eliminate answers that were likely not from real users.
+This information includes:

+  * The country of the participant (done automatically via Amazon CloudFront without the IP address being visible to us)
+  * Time of day
+  * Amount of time taken to complete survey questions
+  * The language selected by the user (for the purpose of displaying the survey in a language the user understands),
+  * How the user arrived at the survey (calculated from the referral URL)
+  * We may use online ads to publicize the covid19impactsurvey.org, however, we will not enable or collect any demographic or user targeting information that these systems might offer, and only advertise towards the general public.
+We may collect additional anonymous information to measure the effectiveness and quality of the ads using the conversion functionality that these systems offer.

-* The anonymous of the survey answers data is collected via Survey123 and visualizations are provided via ArgGIS provided by ESRI.
-You can find their Privacy Policy at https://www.esri.com/en-us/privacy/privacy-statements/privacy-statement
+* Covid19ImpactSurvey anonymous survey answers are collected via Survey123 and visualizations are provided via ArgGIS provided by ESRI.
+You can find their Privacy Policy at [https://www.esri.com/en-us/privacy/privacy-statements/privacy-statement](https://www.esri.com/en-us/privacy/privacy-statements/privacy-statement)

 * Covid19ImpactSurvey anonymous survey data is also analysed and displayed via Tableau Public.
-You can find the data policy at https://public.tableau.com/en-us/s/data-policy
+You can find the data policy at [https://public.tableau.com/en-us/s/data-policy](https://public.tableau.com/en-us/s/data-policy)

+* We will ensure that the survey data we store complies with GDPR recital 26 for anonymous data, which permits the processing of information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.
+We will take all appropriate measures to ensure that the data remains anonymous and will not record any additional information or make any other efforts to de-anonymize the data.

+* We may share the anonymous survey data for the purposes of scientific research or helping inform the general public.